Bird '00 Talks about Political Organizingby Howard Hewitt • January 2, 2013 Share:

 Bird spent time between campaigns working for the Democratic Central Committee, but he was still doing political organizing – but for issues more than a candidate.

-Following President Obama’s relection Bird sat down for an interview about the past year as a campaign leader.
+Following President Obama’s reelection Bird sat down for an interview about the past year as a campaign leader.
 The interview took place in downtown Chicago in the sprawling campaign headquarters.